-A video with Father Tom Uzhunnalil, an Indian Catholic priest has been released by his captors in which the abducted Indian priest calls upon Pope Francis and also the President and the Prime Minister of India to do more to save him.
+A video with Father Tom Uzhunnalil, an Indian Catholic priest has been released by his captors in which the abducted Indian priest calls upon Pope Francis and also the President and Prime Minister of India to do more to save him.
 In the video, Fr.
-Tom says noting is being done to save him, may be because he is an Indian.
+Tom says nothing is being done to save him, and wonders if this is because he Indian.

-Fr.
-Tom was working in a retirement home run by Mother Teresa’s Missionaries of Charity in Port City of Edan in Yemen back on March 4, when militants stormed his workplace, killing fifteen people, including four nuns.
-Fr.
-Tom was taken hostage.
+Father Tom had been working in a retirement home run by Mother Teresa’s Missionaries of Charity in Port City of Edan in Yemen back on March 4, when militants stormed his workplace, killing fifteen people, including four nuns.
+The priest was taken hostage.

-Since then, there has been virtually no news about Fr.
-Tom.
+Since then, there has been virtually no news about him.
 His loved ones have waited for news of his fate, unsure if they will see him alive ever again.

-Now, the day after Christmas, Fr.
-Tom has appeared in a video made by his captors.
+On the day after Christmas, the priest has appeared in a video made by his captors.
 His statements are painful to hear.
-It is obvious that Fr.
-Tom's captors are wearing him down and he is losing hope.
+It is obvious that the captors are wearing him down and he is losing hope.

 "If I were a European priest, I would have been taken more seriously.
 I am from India.
-I am perhaps not considered of much value," Fr.
-Tom said in the video.
+I am perhaps not considered of much value," he said in the video.

 "I am from India and not considered.
 Dear people, I pray you all, ask you all, beg you all to do your might to help me to save my life.
 I need hospitalization soon.
-Please come to my help quickly," Fr.
-Tom begged.
+Please come to my help quickly," he begged.

 For their part, Indian officials say they are working hard to secure his release, but that the process takes time.
-They have not specified what efforts are underway, or what demands the terrorists have.
+They have not specified what efforts are underway, nor what demands the terrorists have made.

-For now, it remains up to the Indian government and Pope Francis to negotiate the release of Fr.
-Tom.
-It is up to the rest of us to do our part to secure his release though prayer.
-We must petition the Church and the government of India to do more to save Fr.
+For now, it remains up to the Indian government and Pope Francis to negotiate the priest's release.
+The rest of us must do our part to secure his release though prayer.
+We must also petition the Church and the government of India to do more to save Fr.
 Tom, a humble priest whose only purpose was to comfort the elderly.
 He does not deserve to be imprisoned for his Christian faith.